nstratos/mdt/README.md

 1. Input total running time in two digit integer.
 Say '15' Have stop button if stopped early.
-2. Input offset time in minutes, say '6' (integer 0-99)
+2. Input offset time in minutes, say '6' (integer 0-99).
     * Select which mode: A or B. Only one can be active.
     * Input for 3 digit integer for Base.
 Say '80'.
-Or '150'
+Or '150'.
-3. Input start hz in numbers, say '14,54' (2 decimals)
+3. Input start hz in numbers, say '14,54' (2 decimals).
 4. Input end hz in numbers, say '15,38' (2 decimals).
 5. Press Start button.
 This starts the timer for total running time.

     Now the program will start and record keypresses for the q,w,e,a,s,d keys.

-    Whenever one such key is pressed it will log the exact hz, the time plus the label associated with a key. (and maybe calculation Base hz too for linear base hz progression)
+    Whenever one such key is pressed it will log the exact hz, the time plus the label associated with a key (and maybe calculation Base hz too for linear base hz progression).

-6.  'w' is pressed, log says: 15,05hz @ 80 base hz, on 04:30 Visual memory
+6.  'w' is pressed, log says: 15,05hz @ 80 base hz, on 04:30 Visual memory .

     It calculates the exact hz by math.
 It assumes a meditation runs linearly from start hz to end hz over the whole of its running time.
 So if starting at